Some people walk in the rain, others just get wet!

 The last few weeks of Winter quarter were insane - assignments due, study for finals, computer breaking down, planning/packing for spring break, visiting Seattle - but I would do it again in a heartbeat (ok, maybe not the computer thing...that wasn't fun)!
 Anyway, I've been meaning to do a blog for a while about my time here so here's the start of my updates!

 The crazy started over President's day weekend when 7 of us did a road trip to San Francisco.
 We started our trip on Friday afternoon (slightly later than planned as we had minor dramas with car hire...namely the car hire place had booked us a car for 5 people and we needed one for 7) but after this was sorted we were on our way!
 Things were going relatively smoothly until we hit traffic in Seattle.
 Since it was Friday night, peak hour traffic AND a public holiday it took about 2 hours just to pass through Seattle.
 After that though things were fine.
 We continued on...and on...and on....using music to keep us awake, talking, laughing, making frequent stops and taking short naps.
 The plan was to stop in Crescent City for the night since the drive was so long but since we were so delayed with leaving we didn't arrive there until about 5am.
-We checked in at our hotel and slept for a few hours (hey, something is better than nothing!!) and then proceeded to briefly explore Crescent City and have breakfast at Denny's.
+We checked in at our hotel and slept for a few hours (hey, something is better than nothing!!) and then proceeded to briefly explore Crescent City and have breakfast at Denny's where it was raining and cold and gray.
 After refuelling (both ourselves and the car) we drove down through the redwoods which were pretty spectacular!
+We stopped a few times along the way to explore - climbed some trees, climbed inside some trees, witnessed Jonny pretend to be Harry Potter running from deatheaters and stack it in the forest and overall just stretch our legs.
 We had some fab views of the ocean and passed through some very quaint towns.
 In the redwoods there's a tree that you can drive through.
 It's a tourist trap (i.e. they charge you a bomb to drive through a tree and back out onto the road again) but we decided to do it.
 Most of our reasoning was "if we don't do it now we'll regret it" and "who knows when we'll be back here?!" so we paid and continued down the track to this tree.
-We proceeded to drive through however the guy at the gate had failed to warn us that the gap is kinda narrow and we were in a tank.
+We started to drive through however the guy at the gate had failed to warn us that the gap is kinda narrow and we were in a tank.
 There were a few very tense minutes as we thought we were either going to get A) stuck or B) lose our side mirrors.
-Lucky for us (and the car!) we made it through!
-As a result of our adventure our rental car was christened Frank the tank.
+Lucky for us (and the car!) we made it through thanks to Jaclyn's superb driving skills!
+As a result of our adventure, our rental car was christened Frank the tank.
 Anyway, after a few more hours driving through the forest we eventually made it to San Francisco at about midnight.
 So worth it!
 Unfortunately we were staying downtown in a rather, er, interesting part of the city but it was fun none the less (as a side note, I recommend staying out at Fisherman's Wharf as opposed to Downtown).
 Over the next three days we explored San Francisco.
-We went to Fisherman's Wharf, rode the trolley, hired bikes and rode across the Golden Gate Bridge (which I highly recommend), wandered around Downtown and went to Alcatraz.
+We went to Fisherman's Wharf which was really nice and had lots of restaurants and shops around the place (ghirardelli chocolate...mmm), rode the trolley, hired bikes and rode across the Golden Gate Bridge (which I highly recommend), wandered around Downtown and went to Alcatraz, which was a great experience and very informative.
 And then we drove home, desperately trying to get back before classes started at 10am on Tuesday morning as one of us had an exam that same morning.
-It was a close call but we got back just in time!
+It was a close call but we got back just in time for the exam and at the perfect time for the rest of us to sleep.

 Sunday, 8 January 2012